Centre refuses to allow KMC to collect taxes through power bills

 Sindh Chief Minister Syed Murad Ali Shah said that the federal government had so far been supportive and helping to allow the K-Electric to collect two of the KMC taxes through monthly electricity bills of the K-Electric.

-“Some people who do not want to see the revival of the KMC and it gaining the financial strength are opposing the move forgetting that the TV licence fee has already being collected through electricity bills.”
+“Some people who do not want to see the revival of the KMC and its financial strength are opposing the move forgetting that the TV licence fee has already been collected through electricity bills.”

 This the Sindh CM said while talking to the media at Mazar-i-Quaid where he visited to pay rich tribute to the Father of the Nation, Quaid-i-Azam Muhammad Ali Jinnah, on the occasion of his death anniversary on Saturday.